2026 Summer Programs for Dancers of All Ages

 Story Ballet Adventures for ages 3.5 - 6 years is a delightful program that incorporates ballet classes, classic children’s stories, crafts, and a performance opportunity.
+More details below.

 Petite Dancer for ages 7-9 integrates the theme of a classical ballet with ballet technique classes, art projects, and a performance opportunity.
+More details below.

 We welcome new or visiting students to participate in our summer programs.